aarnithN/IMDB_Review_Sentiment_Analysis/README.md

 ## Results
 - Logistic Regression performed the best with large amounts of data
-- Model can be tuned to other sentiment analysis tasks
+- Model can be tuned for other sentiment analysis tasks